 I teach yoga and meditation to adults and children, I mentor yoga teachers going through their training and newly qualified teachers.
 I am also a writer and Author where I write articles on yoga and health and wellbeing topics for various Yoga and Health and Wellbeing magzines and blogs, this is something I particularly enjoy, writing is another of my passions.

 My life evolves around all things yogic and I devote a great deal of my time to teaching my students and spending time in my studio.
 I was for 8 years a voluntary member on the Norfolk (UK) (BWY) British Wheel of Yoga, Norfolk Yoga Group, which is where I met many yoga students and teachers.
-When I am not in the studio I am probably out walking in the wonderful Norfolk countryside or on one of the many lovely beaches in Norfolk.
+When I am not in the studio I am probably out walking in the wonderful Norfolk countryside or on one of the many lovely beaches in Norfolk or I may be sitting quietly with my head in a book.
 I am also a qualifed Nordic Walking Instructor where I organise walks around Norfolk.
 For information on nordic walking see www.nordicwalkingnorwich.co.uk

 Yoga can be of benefit to all and compliments other activities.
 Even if you have never practiced yoga it is never too late to begin, all you need is an open, inquisitive mind and a sense of humour.

 "When I let go of what I am, I become what I might be".

 - Lao Tzu